ddoo5/SDG2/README.md

 # How it works?
 This code based on 2 repositories.
 [Generating](https://huggingface.co/stabilityai/stable-diffusion-2) pictures and [upscaling](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler) pictures.
 I collect code from them and add simple UI.
 So now you can launch and generate some own your picture.
+I recomend to visit [this](https://en.wikipedia.org/wiki/Stable_Diffusion) page to get more info about stable diffusion.

 # How to launch?
-Download _main.py_ and open console on folder where you save it.
+Download [_main.py_](https://github.com/ddoo5/SDG2/blob/main/main.py)(for stable diffusion v.2) or [_sdg1-4.py_](https://github.com/ddoo5/SDG2/blob/main/sdg1-4.py)(for stable diffusion v.1.4) and open console on folder where you save it.

+**Remember** you need installed [python3](https://realpython.com/installing-python/) and [pip](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/) or [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows) to install packages.

 Than enter:
 ```bash
 > python3 main.py